NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/building_NN.rst

 networks where layers are applied in a sequential order.

 **Characteristics:**

-- **Ease of Use:** It is easier to use for simple architectures where layers are applied in a linear fashion.
+#. **Ease of Use:** It is easier to use for simple architectures where layers are applied in a linear fashion.
-- **Defined Using:** `torch.nn.Sequential`.
+#. **Defined Using:** `torch.nn.Sequential`.

 **Limitations:**

-- **Flexibility:** Limited flexibility for more complex architectures (e.g., networks with multiple inputs/outputs, shared layers, or non-sequential data flow).
+#. **Flexibility:** Limited flexibility for more complex architectures (e.g., networks with multiple inputs/outputs, shared layers, or non-sequential data flow).
-- **Custom Behavior:** Difficult to implement custom forward passes or dynamic architectures.
+#. **Custom Behavior:** Difficult to implement custom forward passes or dynamic architectures.

 The `class-based`` model allows you to define a network by subclassing `torch.nn.Module`.
 This approach provides greater flexibility and control, making it suitable for complex models and custom behaviors.

 **Characteristics:**

-- **Flexibility:** Offers full control over the network architecture, including complex data flows, multiple inputs/outputs, and custom forward methods.
+#. **Flexibility:** Offers full control over the network architecture, including complex data flows, multiple inputs/outputs, and custom forward methods.
-- **Defined Using:** Subclass of `torch.nn.Module`.
+#. **Defined Using:** Subclass of `torch.nn.Module`.

 **Advantages:**

-- **Custom Forward Pass:** You can define complex forward passes and control data flow through the network.
+#. **Custom Forward Pass:** You can define complex forward passes and control data flow through the network
-- **Dynamic Behavior:** Allows for dynamic computations, such as conditional layers or operations.
+#. **Dynamic Behavior:** Allows for dynamic computations, such as conditional layers or operations.

 Choosing between the two depends on the complexity of the network you need to build and your specific requirements for flexibility and control.